akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 Java
 :   @@snip [BlockingActor.java](/akka-docs/src/test/java/jdocs/actor/typed/BlockingActor.java)

-Without any further configuration this actor is ran on the default dispatcher along with all other actors.
+Without any further configuration the default dispatcher runs this actor along with all other actors.
 This is very efficient when all actor message processing is non-blocking.
 If all of the available threads are blocked, however, then all the actors on the same dispatcher will starve for threads and will not be able to process incoming messages.